Learning Causal Representations from General Environments: Identifiability and Intrinsic Ambiguity: Conclusions

 \section{Conclusions}

-This paper studies the limit of learning identifiable causal representations from multi-environment (or interventional) data.
-Assuming that hard interventions are not available, we characterize the effect-domination ambiguity (EDA) as an intrinsic ambiguity that cannot be resolved in our setting, even one can perform single-node soft interventions on parametric causal models.
-This is in contrast to the vast majority of prior works that provide full identification results with hard interventions.
+This paper studies the limit of learning identifiable causal representations using data from multiple environments.
+When hard interventions are not available, we provide theory and algorithm for identification up to SNA, and also show that SNA is an intrinsic ambiguity in our setting.

-For future directions, it is interesting to further investigate the possibility of identification when we want to learn non-parametric causal models using data collected from fully general environments.
+It is interesting to further investigate the setting where we do not assume that the causal model is linear.
 Moreover, it is important to understand the concrete form of available interventions in real-world applications.
 For instance, it is suggested that for single-cell genomics, the intervention is sometimes a "mixture" of hard and soft interventions, and sometimes can even reverse the direction of an edge \citep{tejada2023causal}.
-Modelling such more complicated interventions appears to be crucial to reveal the underlying causal mechanisms in single-cell genomics.
+Modelling such more complicated interventions appears to be crucial to reveal the underlying causal mechanisms in real-world problems.